xcart/xcart-docs/_pages/kb_en/sales_channels/adding_products_to_cart_via_url.md

   - >-
     /integrating_your_store_with_other_web-sites/adding_products_to_cart_via_url.html
 ---

-Imagine the situation, your friend decided to write about your product on their blog and you would like to add a special link to this post: when the customer clicks on this link, the product should be added to the customer's cart and the customer should be redirected to your store.
+Imagine the following situation: A friend of yours wants to write a blog post about your product, and you want to provide them with a special link to include into this blog post that will help potential buyers to easily buy the product in question from your store.
+The link should be crafted in such a way that, when a customer clicks on it, they will be redirected to your store where they will find the product already added to the shopping cart.

-What you would need to do is create the link using the following HREF attribute:
+You can easily create the link in question using the following format:
 `http://<your-domain>/<x-cart-5-directory>/cart.php?target=cart&action=add&product_id=[YOUR-PRODUCT-ID]`

-You can get the product ID from the Admin area.
-Just open the product you require and look at the browser address bar, it will look something like
+The part `http://<your-domain>/<x-cart-5-directory>` will, of course, need to be replaced with the actual address of your store, and the part "[YOUR-PRODUCT-ID]" - with the product ID of the product you wish to market via this sales channel.
+The product ID can be easily obtained via the store's Admin area.
+Just open the product you require and look at the browser address bar; it will look something like this:

 `http://<your-domain>/<x-cart-5-directory>/admin.php?target=product&product_id=12345`

-12345 is the product ID.
+In the example URL above, 12345 is the product ID.
+Copy and paste it into your hand-crafted link.